webxdc/webxdc_docs/src/get_started.md

 # Getting Started

-## A First "chat" Example
+## A simple example

-The following complete `index.html` webxdc app example shows an input field and every input is show on all peers.
+The following `index.html` shows a complete webxdc app, with an input field shown on all peers.

 ```html
 <!DOCTYPE html>